dillonlxw/Real-Estate-Listing-Platform/README.md

 # How to Run
 1. Clone the repository
+2. Ensure `Docker Desktop` is installed and running
-2. Run `./gradlew bootRun` to run the project
+3. Run `./gradlew bootRun` to run the project
-3. Open `http://localhost:8080` in your browser
+4. Open `http://localhost:8080` in your browser